 Keep development high on the agenda

 Front-line managers are often last in the queue when it comes to training and development.
 Companies have a tendency to think that because they are in a management role they know what they’re doing and don’t need any further support.
+Consider a people management software to help keep track of training an development.
 In today’s fast paced environment, however, everyone needs to keep learning just to stand still.
 The ILM survey showed a strong link between training and levels of engagement.
 If people see you are interested in their development they will feel more valued and will be more likely to remain enthusiastic participants in the business rather than dispirited passengers.
 Budgets may be tight, but training doesn’t have to be expensive.
 There are all sorts of low-cost ways – from mentoring to lunch and learn sessions – that can help people develop their skills.

 We are all working in more pressurised environments nowadays, with leaner teams and more emphasis on targets and performance than ever before.
 Managers in SMEs – where there are typically less people around to do the work – are often more stressed then their peers in larger organisations where there are bigger teams and more resources to go round.
 Companies need to keep a close watch on stress levels in the business and look out for signs that individuals may be cracking under the strain.
 Make it clear to everyone that it’s acceptable to say if they’ve got too much work and can’t cope and that it won’t be regarded negatively.
 It may sound trivial, but businesses can also do much to reduce stress by dealing with the day-to-day irritations – like malfunctioning computers and non-working photocopiers – which all add to the overall strain.
 A stressed manager certainly won’t be a happy manager – so it’s definitely an issue worth paying attention to.